 Harish wanted to become an engineer from childhood.
 But coming to the college, he shifted to chartered accountancy (CA).
 He failed twice in the CA examination.
 On the advice of renowned lawyer Nani Ardeshar Palkhivala, he started studying law.

 According to Salve – “My grandfather was a successful criminal lawyer.
 Father was a chartered accountant.
 Mother Ambthi Salve was a doctor.
-Therefore, at the very young age, professional qualities had come in me.”
+Therefore, at a very young age, professional qualities had come in me.”

 Father brought the Cricket World Cup out of England for the first time

-Harish Salve’s father was NKP Salve was a CA, known more about his cricket administrator and political shift with the the Congress.
+Harish Salve’s father was NKP Salve was a CA, known more about his cricket administrator and political shift with the Congress.
 For the first time, he is credited for having Cricket World Cup outside England.
 In the name of him, the BCCI started the NKP Salve Trophy in 1995.
 He was also a minister in the governments of Indira Gandhi, Rajiv Gandhi and PV Narasimha Rao.
 He was also quite vocal about the demand for Vidarbha to make a separate state.

 First Case of Dilip Kumar